Governor General's Bodyguard: History

-The Presidency armies had no cavalry of any kind in the 1760s and were composed of contingents of European troops already in service of the East India Company as infantry.
-Two troops of dragoons and one troop of hussars were raised - the latter becoming the personal bodyguard of the Governor-General of India.
-However, these units were disbanded during the reorganisation of the army by Robert Clive after his return to India in 1765.
-By 1772, the East India Company would not have a single cavalry-man in service.
+The Presidency armies had no cavalry units until the early 1760s, when two troops of dragoons and one troop of hussars were raised - the latter becoming the personal bodyguard of the governor of Bengal.
+However, these units were disbanded during the reorganisation of the Presidency armies by Robert Clive following his return to India in 1765.
+By 1772, the Presidency armies once again had no cavalry units.

 The first bodyguard regiment was raised in 1773 for Warren Hastings, the first Governor-General of India, as the Governor's Troop of Moghuls. across India.
 Hastings handpicked 50 troopers from the Moghal Horse, a unit which was raised in 1760 by local sirdars.
 In the same year, the Raja, Cheyt Singh of Benares provided another 50 troopers, that took the strength of the unit to 100.
 The first commander of the unit was Captain Sweeny Toone, an officer of the East India Company, who had Lieutenant Samuel Black as his subaltern.

 The establishment of the unit was as follows: